 A sound at the door caused Helen to roll her eyes.
 "That dog picked a fine time to show up!" she muttered.
 "Where was he when I needed him?"
 She got up and opened the door to let Reddy inside and returned to her seat.
 "If the situation arose and I did explain you aided in capturing some sort of criminal here, what will keep you safe?"

 Willemina smiled softly.
-There would be no point in letting Helen know that Reddy had come to get her.
+There would be no point in letting Helen know the dog had come to get her.
 This was the time to offer the weakest of explanations.

 "Spy?" she uttered.

 Willemina winked.
-“Just some thinking, or perhaps an example of what he might, or might not be.”
+"Just saying, you know like maybe, an example of what he might, or might not be."

 Helen nodded slowly, realization dawning.
 She sat there quietly for a few moments, before asking.
 "Not even, Peter?
 Really, Willemina, we don't keep secrets from each other."